samscibelli/samscibelli.github.io/_pages/about.md

 ***Is Taurus Unique?
 Precursor Prebiotic Chemistry in the Perseus Molecular Cloud***

-A large multi-core survey in the Perseus Molecular Cloud using both the [ARO] 12m telescope and the Yebes 40m telescope found that ...
+A large multi-source survey in the Perseus Molecular Cloud using both the [ARO] 12m telescope and the Yebes 40m telescope found a prevalence of COMs in the majority of starless and prestellar cores targeted.

 --------------------------------------------
-***IRAS 16293 E - From***
+***Prestellar Core IRAS 16293 E***

+There is

 Previous Research Interests